 The Prada group is the majority shareholder of Marchesi 1824, one of Milan’s oldest cafés.
 Luckily, you don’t have to travel all the way to Italy to visit, as their first international location is right here in London.
 The interiors are traditionally Italian (and stylish) with green wallpaper and green velvet chairs with the original tiles restored to their former glory.
 They sell a selection of pastries, prepped in Milan and baked fresh onsite, as well as bonbons and candies like sugared almonds to take away.
 Cakes and sweets all come in signature pastel coloured packaging, perfect for gifts to the luxury lover in your life.

-London based fashion and jewellery designer Natasha Zinko is the mind behind NatashKino.
+London based fashion and jewellery designer Natasha Zinko is the mind behind the next unique London café, NatashKino.
 Located in Mayfair, this is a café concept built around zero waste, a love for colourful characters and shades of acid pink.
 The cakes and desserts on offer have plenty of gluten, dairy and refined sugar free options as well as CBD gummies and matcha lattes.
 The drinks and sweets are in your face, with many of them featuring expletive phrases so be wary to avoid visiting if you have younger people with you.

-Dover Street Market occupies the former Burberry building in Mayfair, and is home to multiple floors featuring high end designer brands with a streetwear twist.
+Dover Street Market occupies the former Burberry building in Mayfair and is home to multiple floors featuring high end designer brands with a streetwear twist.
 Founded by the creators of Comme des Garçons, they teamed up with the Parisian café, Rose Bakery to bring the concept to their London space.
-The café stocks homemade granola and jams to take home as well as cakes, pastries and quiches.
+This themed café stocks homemade granola and jams to take home as well as cakes, pastries and quiches.
 The menu changes seasonally to reflect available produce with dishes like wild garlic pappardelle with morels and stuffed courgettes.

 Niçoise, lobster rolls and choux buns filled with pistachio, blackcurrant and raspberry cream.
 If that wasn’t enough Dior, you can also enjoy themed cocktails like ‘J’adior Selfridges’ (blackcurrant and lemongrass vodka, honey water and champagne) or the ‘Dior Star’ (X by Glenmorangie, passion fruit liqueur, and soda).

 Located in the only detached house in Mayfair, this Georgian mansion of three floors is home to the ultimate Alfred Dunhill experience.
 The top floor is dedicated to bespoke suiting, with a spa and barber shop.
 You can also shop for ready-to-wear suits, cufflinks, casual wear and leather goods.
 On the lower floors, there’s a humidor that sells exclusively Cuban cigars and a screening room with a British made sound system.
-As for food and drink, there is the Cellar bar, a kitchen with a courtyard serving lunch, coffee, cakes and the occasional tipple.
+As for food and drink, there is the Cellar bar, a unique London café with a courtyard serving lunch, coffee, cakes and the occasional tipple.

 The Monocle Café in Marylebone serves as an extension of the lifestyle magazine and media brand, with the only other branch in Zurich, Switzerland.
 You’ll be able to browse the latest issues with Allpress Coffee pastries from Japanese patisserie, Lanka.
 If you’re after something more substantial, there’s a menu inspired by Japanese and Nordic dishes and drinks - think Aperol spritzes and gin and tonic.